 Knapp is a longtime NFL coach with a great deal of respect in NFL circles.
 He's been an offensive coordinator at various stops around the NFL, including with the Oakland Raiders and Seattle Seahawks, and at the Atlanta Falcons when Jim Mora was head coach.
 He and Mora are close, and Knapp was actually Mora's first choice for offensive coordinator when Mora got the UCLA job, but he was unavailable.
 He has a reputation of being a master of just about any kind of offensive scheme, and is known as an offensive line blocking scheme guru.
 The word is that Mora has been in contact with Knapp recently.

 Sterlin Gilbert I 38 I Texas Offensive Coordinator

 With Tom Herman taking over the Texas head coaching job as of Nov.
-26th, the thought is that Gilbert could be looking for a job.
-There is some sentiment, though, that Herman could retain Gilbert.
+26th, Gilbert is looking for a job.
 Gilbert is considered one of the best young offensive coordinators in college football and, despite Texas's poor season that got Charlie Strong fired, Gilbert's offense was prolific, gaining over 500 yards per game, ranked in the top 20 nationally, and doing it all with a true freshman quarterback.
 An Art Briles disciple, Gilbert runs a different offensive system than Herman, so that could mean Gilbert could be out of work soon in Austin.

 Mike Sanford Jr. I 34 I Notre Dame OC